 Most Pulmonaria plants do well in soil with a pH in the neutral to alkaline range.
 (7.0 - 7.5).
 More important is providing them with a well-draining soil that retains moisture just long enough for the roots to soak it up.

 Since most modern Pulmonaria varieties are hybrids, they are not generally started from seed.

 After flowering, the flower stalks turn brown and flop over.
 The initial leaves also begin looking tattered.
 Removing the entire flower stalk and the older leaves will encourage the plant to rejuvenate and look fresh again.
 More de-leafing may be necessary if the summer is hot or dry.

 Pulmonaria plants are slow to spread and do not require frequent division, however you can divide a clump after flowering if you'd like to make more plants.
 Because they grow in moist conditions and low to the ground, Pulmonaria can be prone to mildew and slug and snail damage.

 Garden Design with Pulmonaria

 Pulmonaria plants are naturals for shady woodland gardens.
 The white-flowered varieties really glow against the green foliage.

-For a winning combination, they look especially beautiful planted with the delicate foliage and soft pink flowers of fringed leaf Dicentra, which blooms at about the same time as the Pulmonaria plants.
+This flower looks especially beautiful planted with the delicate foliage and soft pink flowers of fringed leaf Dicentra, which blooms at about the same time.